BASC Wales aims to provide a public voice for shooting and conservation in Wales with cross party support in the Welsh Assembly Government.

 For more information visit www.coastwatchwales.gov.uk

-- £10 million liability insurance for your shooting
+- up to £10 million liability insurance for your shooting

 - Free firearms technical helpline